pouriya/director/wiki/director-behavior.md

 **log_validator**:  When a child started or crashed, **Director** can generate valid log to `'error_logger'` process.  **Director** itself has a log validator and every child has a log validator too.
 Both do the same thing. log validator should be a fun with arity four.
 When a child is started **Director** runs this fun with id of child as first argument, `'info'` atom as second argument, `'start'` atom as third argument and state value as fourth argument.
 When child is crashed **Director** runs this fun with `'error'` as second argument and reason of error as third argument.
 When director itself receives unexpected message runs its log validator with `'warning'` as second argument and `{'receive_unexpected_message', Msg::any()}` as third argument and when director itself receives unexpected call request runs this with `'warning'` as second argument and  `{'receive_unexpected_call', From::any(), Request::any()}` as third argument and when director is terminating calls this with `'error'` as second argument and reason of error as third argument.
 This fun should return one of `'short'`, `'long'` and `'none'`. `'short'` means call `'error_logger'` process with short descriptions, `'long'` means call `'error_logger'` process with full descriptions and `'none'` means don't call `'error_logger'`. (it's useful when you want to generate your own log inside this fun)

-**delete_before_terminate**: A number of **Director**s can use one shared backend table for keeping their children.
-When a **Director** is terminating, it terminates all linked children (children which it starts them), if those children have `delete_before_terminate=>false` in their childspecs, then director does not delete them from table before its termination and you can restart them in other **Director** which has access to shared table.
+**delete**: A number of **Director**s can use one shared backend table for keeping their children.
+When a **Director** is terminating, it terminates all linked children (children which it starts them), if those children have `delete=>false` in their childspecs, then director does not delete them from table before its termination and you can restart them in other **Director** which has access to shared table.

 **append**: When set this to `'true'` possible values of childspec will be added to values of `DefaultChildSpec`.
 Example: